LoicM22/Tetris_project/README.md

 # Details of each folder

-The git is divided in 4 parts :
+This git is divided in 4 parts :

   - How_to_play : details of the movements of the game in fr and eng
   - PCB : Kicad files of the PCB made for the LED of the controller